jsilter/GeneralEvaluation/README.md

     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

-3. Install the package, which will install required packages:
+3. Install the package, which will install all dependencies as well:
     ```sh
     pip install .
     ```

-## Install and run
+## Run

 1. Run the Streamlit app:
     ```sh